Efficient discovery of multiple minimum action pathways using Gaussian process: Introduction

-Among many fixed boundary value approaches, several methods based on the least action principles were proposed and considered a promising way to find saddle points on a potential energy surface (PES) ~\cite{passerone_action-derived_2001, lee_direct_2020}.
-Passerone and Parrinello~\cite{passerone_action-derived_2001} suggested a ``so-called'' action-derived molecular dynamics (ADMD) method, which looks for low-action pathways via the local optimization of a modified classical action with an energy conservation restraint term.
-Later, Lee and coworkers~\cite{lee_kinetic_2003} developed a kinetically controlled ADMD method by introducing a restraining term to satisfy the equipartition theorem.
-These classical-action-based methods have an inherent limitation that the classical principle of least action is an extremal, not a minimum principle.
-In other words, the classical action can be either minimized or maximized, which makes the computational outcome ambiguous.
+Passerone and Parrinello~\cite{passerone_action-derived_2001} developed an action-derived molecular dynamics (ADMD) method, which finds low-action pathways via local optimization of a modified classical action with an energy conservation restraint term to keep the system's total energy constant throughout a reaction.
+Lee and coworker~\cite{lee_kinetic_2003} developed a kinetic controlled ADMD method introducing a restraining term to the modified action that satisfies the equipartition theorem.
+However, these classical-action-based methods have an inherent limitation: the classical principle of least action is an extremal, not a minimum, principle.
+In other words, the classical action can be either minimized or maximized, which makes its computational outcome ambiguous.